 1. Sensible World of Soccer 96/97 (developed by Sensible Software, published by Renegade; Amiga 1996)

 Finally, the last of the popular soccer series created by Jon Hare.
-It is a brilliant and simple soccer simulator that has thousands of real-life players to choose from, each with their specific characteristics and skills.
+It is a brilliant and simple soccer simulator that has thousands of then real-life players to choose from, each with their specific characteristics and skills.
 In the career mode, you can manage your team through 20 seasons by buying and selling players.

 Not everybody likes the visuals, but the gameplay is thrilling.
 Many people consider this game to be the best soccer simulator of all time.
 It has a unique control system and requires strategic thinking instead of mindless clicking.
 This classic will get you hooked in no time.
 It is the title modern soccer games can learn from.

 Despite its age, Sensible Soccer 96/97 is still widely played and even has competitions held around the world by fans.
 Personally, I love SWOS, it is up there with my favorite games of all time and – obviously – I ranked it first on my list of the top 10 retro soccer games.